 Lichte said that the Audi Landjet would be “a revolution” and “a radical new concept”.
 The Audi design chief is of course one of the privileged few who have seen the car, and he says that it “looks completely different”.

-Two months ago, Artemis changed from a project into an independent company, which should give it more autonomy and ease of operation.
+Three months ago, Artemis changed from an internal project to an independent company, which should give it more autonomy and ease of operation.
 It was created in early June last year to fast-track Audi’s Tesla rivals, including the hyped Audi Landjet.